vvvv/VL.Devices.Kinect2/README.md

 Set of nodes to use Kinect2 in vl.

 ## Using the library
-At the moment in order to use the library you need to build the project first and then reference VL.Devices.Kinect2.vl from your vl document.
-See the section titled "Build the C# Project" for information on building.
+In order to use this library with vl you have to install the nuget that is available via nuget.org.
+For information on how to use nugets with vl, see [Managing Nugets](https://vvvv.gitbooks.io/the-gray-book/content/en/reference/libraries/dependencies.html#_manage_nugets) in the vl documentation.
+As described there you go to the commandline and then type:

+    nuget install VL.Devices.Kinect2 -prerelease

+Once the VL.Devices.Kinect2 nuget is installed and referenced in your vl document you'll see the category "Kinect2" under "Devices" in the nodebrowser.

-VL patches can be found here:
+VL help patches can be found here:

     "VL.Devices.Kinect2\help\"